al-naru/WinApi_start-Project/README.md

 # WinApi_start-Projects

 Drawing;
-Pen shows the state of drawing;
+The pen shows the state of drawing;
-The coordinates are displayed in the upper left corner.
+The coordinates of the cursor are displayed in the upper left corner.
 AL-himik